 Aloo Methi Sabzi (Potato Fenugreek Leaves Stir Fry) is a delicious Indian stir fry made using potatoes, fresh fenugreek leaves, and spices.
-It is a super healthy side dish to serve with roti or steamed rice and dal (vegan, can be easily made gluten-free).
+It is a healthy side dish with roti, steamed rice, and dal (vegan, can be easily made gluten-free).

 You can also try some of my other favorite methi combinations – Methi Chicken, Methi Paratha, Gajar Methi, Lahsooni Methi Paneer, Methi Keema, Baingan Methi, Kashmiri Methi Chaman, and Methi Matar Malai.